 - Customer Satisfaction is Key in Both Business-to-Business and Business-to-Consumer Markets

-B2B and B2C are two different approaches to marketing.
+B2B vs B2C are two different sales approaches.

 B2B is a business-to-business approach, in which the company focuses on other businesses rather than consumers.

-This approach is often used by large companies who want to sell their products or services to other businesses, such as manufacturers or distributors.
+This approach is often used by large companies that want to sell their products or services to other businesses, such as manufacturers or distributors.

 B2C is a business-to-consumer approach.
 This means that the company focuses on selling its products or services directly to the consumer.

-This approach is often used by small companies who want to sell their products or services directly to customers at retail stores and online stores.
+This approach is often used by small companies that want to sell their products or services directly to customers at retail stores and online stores.